Can AI Models Produce Genuine Insight?

 The term "stochastic parrot" was coined by Bender et al. (2021) to argue that LLMs merely produce statistically plausible text without understanding.
 This view raised important concerns.
 However, the evidence increasingly strains this framing:

 1. Novel outputs cannot be explained by recombination alone.
-ErdΕ‘s problem proofs, Strassen-beating matrix algorithms, and olympiad constructions that surprised Fields Medal winners β€” these are verifiably new knowledge.
+ErdΕ‘s problem proofs, olympiad constructions that surprised Fields Medal winners, and a 40-year-old convergence proof completed in a 12-hour collaboration β€” these are verifiably new knowledge.
 If these are "just" statistical patterns, they are patterns that produce results no human had found, a distinction without a practical difference.

 2. Transfer and generalization are real.
 LLMs trained on text successfully reason about visual patterns, solve problems in domains with minimal training examples, and transfer skills across unrelated domains β€” for example, borrowing a mathematical tool from quantum physics to solve a problem in evolutionary biology.
 Pure statistical memorization cannot explain cross-domain transfer.